A New Therapeutic Target for Acute Leukemia

 The Medical Benefits of Peptides

-To launch the project, Guillaume Bossis brought together several teams.
+To get the project off the ground, Guillaume Bossis brought in several teams.
 First, he collaborated with Muriel Amblard’s team at IBMM-Peptide, based at the University of Montpellier.
 This peptide chemist has demonstrated the effectiveness of peptides in blocking enzymes.
-Next, to identify the most effective peptides suitable for clinical use, he partnered with the Spanish team led by María Lois at the University of Barcelona, which has developed assays to analyze peptide activity.
+Next, to identify the most effective peptides that could be considered for clinical use, he partnered with the Spanish team led by María Lois at the University of Barcelona, which has developed assays to analyze peptide activity.
 Over the past year and a half, the work of selecting and refining the peptides has allowed the team to test approximately 70 of them, identifying about ten that effectively function as inhibitors.
-For the top candidates, the team is seeking to further enhance their efficacy by identifying peptide-enzyme bonds through X-ray crystallography, which will enable them to modify the peptide to achieve the strongest possible chemical interaction.
+For the best candidates, the team is seeking to further improve their efficacy by identifying peptide-enzyme bonds through X-ray crystallography, which will enable them to modify the peptide to achieve the strongest possible chemical interaction.

 Two companion patents filed

-In the race for medical research, another player is in the running to discover a sumoylation inhibitor: the Japanese pharmaceutical company Takeda is currently conducting clinical trials for a chemical compound.
-But Guillaume Bossis is not discouraged; on the contrary: “We need more effective treatments given the ability of leukemia cells to develop resistance to therapy.
+In the race for medical research, another player is in the running to find a sumoylation inhibitor: the Japanese pharmaceutical company Takeda Pharmaceutical is currently conducting clinical trials for a chemical compound.
+But Guillaume Bossis is not discouraged; on the contrary: “We need more effective treatments given the ability of leukemia cells to resist treatment.
 A combination therapy using several molecules that target the same protein may help delay the development of resistance.”

-Given the progress of the research, the team plans to file a patent for a sumoylation inhibitor by the end of the project.
+In light of the progress made in their research, the team plans to file a patent for a sumoylation inhibitor by the end of the project.
 Two companion patents have already been filed, including a test to monitor the inhibitors’ efficacy.
-As for the application of a new treatment for acute myeloid leukemia, the team is prepared to see it through to the end—even if no laboratory takes over the testing phase—by creating a dedicated startup.
+As for the development of a new treatment for acute myeloid leukemia, the team is prepared to see the project through to completion—even if no pharmaceutical company takes over the testing phase—by creating a dedicated startup.

-* Sumoylation is a series of enzymatic reactions that result in the attachment of the SUMO protein to thousands of other proteins, thereby altering their function and fate.
+* Sumoylation is a series of enzymatic reactions that result in the conjugation of the SUMO protein to thousands of other proteins, thereby altering their function and fate.